About

 Studio For Makers is a user-generated system.
 All data, calculations, and reports are based entirely on the information you enter.
 You are responsible for entering accurate quantities, costs, measurements, dates, and verifying all calculations before making business decisions.

 Studio For Makers is not liable for errors, omissions, or inaccuracies in user-entered data or any decisions made based on system outputs.
-The accuracy of all reports, costs, margins, and batch calculations depends entirely on the accuracy of your inputs.
 Always review and verify system-generated outputs before making purchasing, pricing, or production decisions.

 Email any questions to support@studioformakers.com.
 We will try to respond within 24 hours.